manuelesvi/Literatura/Ayn Rand/Notes.md

 ---

-# Chapter 5 - The Climax of The D'Anconias
+## Chapter V - The Climax of The D'Anconias

 > Sebastián d’Anconia, his ancestor, had left Spain many centuries ago, at a time when Spain was the most powerful country on earth and his was one of Spain’s most proudest figures.
 He left, because the lord of Inquisition did not approve of his manner of thinking and suggested, at a court banquet, that he change it.
 Sebastián d’Anconia threw the contents of his wine glass at the face of the lord of Inquisition, and escaped before he could be seized.
 He left behind his fortune, his estate, his marble palace and the girl he loved–and he sailed to a new world.[^49]